libxsmm/libxsmm/documentation/index.md

 * **PDF**: [main](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf) documentation file, and separate [sample](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm_samples.pdf) documentation.
 * **Articles**: [magazine article](https://software.intel.com/sites/default/files/parallel-universe-issue-34.pdf) incl. [sample code](https://github.com/hfp/libxsmm/tree/master/samples/magazine) (full list of [Articles](#articles)).

-**<a name="what-is-a-small-matrix-multiplication"></a>What is a small matrix multiplication?** When characterizing the problem-size by using the M, N, and K parameters, a problem-size suitable for LIBXSMM falls approximately within *(M&#160;N&#160;K)<sup>1/3</sup>&#160;&lt;=&#160;64* (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
-The library is typically used to generate code up to the specified [threshold](libxsmm_tune.md#auto-dispatch).
-Raising the threshold may not only generate excessive amounts of code (due to unrolling in M or K dimension), but also miss to implement a tiling scheme to effectively utilize the cache hierarchy.
-For auto-dispatched problem-sizes above the configurable threshold (explicitly JIT'ted code is **not** subject to the threshold), LIBXSMM is falling back to BLAS.
-In terms of GEMM, the supported kernels are limited to *Alpha := 1*, *Beta := \{ 1, 0 \}*, and *TransA := 'N'*.

-**<a name="what-is-a-small-convolution"></a>What is a small convolution?** In the last years, new workloads such as deep learning and more specifically convolutional neural networks (CNN) emerged and are pushing the limits of today's hardware.
-One of the expensive kernels is a small convolution with certain kernel sizes such that calculations in the frequency space is not the most efficient method when compared with direct convolutions.
-LIBXSMM's current support for convolutions aims for an easy to use invocation of small (direct) convolutions, which are intended for CNN training and classification.

 **<a name="getting-started"></a><a name="hello-libxsmm"></a>Getting Started**: The following C++ code is focused on a specific functionality but may be considered as [Hello LIBXSMM](https://github.com/hfp/libxsmm/tree/master/samples/hello).
 Build the example with `cd /path/to/libxsmm; make STATIC=0` (shared library), save the code under `hello.cpp` (below) and compile with `g++ -I/path/to/libxsmm/include hello.cpp -L/path/to/libxsmm/lib -lxsmm -lblas -o hello` (GNU CCC), and finally execute with `LD_LIBRARY_PATH=/path/to/libxsmm/lib LIBXSMM_VERBOSE=2 ./hello`.

 ```cpp